apache/maven-gh-actions-shared/README.md

 After the PR got merged each of the following actions are checked and applied if not already set:
 - default label - `maintenance` will be added
-- current milestone will be set
+- current milestone will be set unless PR has `skip-changelog` label
 - will be assigned to person who merged PR

+After the PR got closed without merge or has `skip-changelog` label
+-  current milestone will be removed if was set

 ## milestone configuration